danyim/obsidian-zenburn/README.md

 ![](screen.png)

-Zenburn, the classic low-contrast vim theme, now available for Obsidian.
-Available in dark mode only.
+Zenburn, the classic low-contrast vim theme, is now available in Obsidian.
+Dark mode only.

 This theme is best paired with [Inter UI](https://rsms.me/inter/) and [Inconsolata](https://fonts.google.com/specimen/Inconsolata).